 We support authentic, inspired learning; all classes on Skillshare are, first and foremost, educational.
-Classes help students to expand their knowledge, flex their creative muscles, and have genuine interactions in the community.
-Classes cannot be self-promotional or offer “how to get rich” schemes.
-Classes should consist primarily of original content produced by the teacher, and must meet our minimum standards for educational quality.
+Classes help students to expand their knowledge, flex their creative muscles, and have genuine interactions in the community rather than promise a specific outcome or are geared primarily towards helping students achieve a static or monetary reward (e.g. follower count on a platform, a specific income) are not permitted.